code4craft/getter/README.md

 [https://github.com/code4craft/getter/tree/master/shell](https://github.com/code4craft/getter/tree/master/shell)

-Save each alias-text pair in /usr/local/getter/ with -alias as filename.
+Save each alias-text pair in /usr/local/getter/ as a file with -alias as filename.
 This file is executable so you can call it directly with command complement.

 Enjoy it!